Learning about Stroke and Stress the hard way.

 But um, it’s like you just weren’t, you didn’t know what was going on at all.
 It’s like some like, okay, because I don’t remember anything.
 I mean, even this day now, I don’t remember anything about those first seven days at all.

 So were you?
 Did you need surgery to rectify the faulty blood vessel, the broken blood vessel had that fix itself?

 Well, they decided that I guess because of where it was, it was too risky to go in there.
-And then of course, there was some brain swelling as well.
-And they had to let that go down there was a couple of different things they decided not to the actual opening, the opening in the area of the blood vessel that had leaked was almost four centimeters.
+And then, of course, there was some brain swelling as well.
+And they had to let that go down there were a couple of different things they decided not to do the actual opening, the opening in the area of the blood vessel that had leaked was almost four centimeters.

 So I don’t know why or why not?
 Because like I said a lot of it.
 I did not get, of course, I’m trying to read like the jargon of you know, the medical stuff.
 And I’m like, looking stuff.
 I’m like, What does this mean?

 What does this mean?
 What does this mean?
 And I, as I understand that, but yeah, I said between the brain swelling that I was having, and where it was actually located, I guess it was just because it was on my left region, kind of in the center left side.
 So, unfortunately, they can go in and do that.